thatslifescience/github_dev/_posts/2019-07-02-You-are-a-fish-JSwenson.md

 <center><a data-flickr-embed="true"  href="https://www.flickr.com/photos/139839751@N06/47982431427/in/dateposted-friend/" title="Fig_1"><img src="https://live.staticflickr.com/65535/47982431427_fd211890bb_z.jpg" width="516" height="640" alt="Fig_1"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script></center>

 **Fig 1.** The fins of fish like coelacanths possess bony structures similar to the upper arm, forearm, and hand/wrist of humans.
-Structurally, coelacanth fins (2nd from bottom) resemble human limbs (top) more than fins of other fish, like zebrafish (bottom).
+In other words, coelacanth fins (2nd from bottom) resemble human limbs (top) more than fins of other fish, like zebrafish (bottom).
 (Source: [Schneider and Shubin 2013](https://www.sciencedirect.com/science/article/abs/pii/S0168952513000243)).

 **Implicit Criterion 2:**** All fish have gills and breathe water**